-With a no load rating of 8500 RPM, the 2012NB is powered by a 15 AMP motor.
-It is no-brainer that with a powerful motor like this, it will perform well with most woods (someone tested it with IPE and it handled that like a charm).
-Apart from that the adjustment settings appear to be clear and the maximum width capacity is 12 inches.
-With regular maintenance this will last for your years and will continue to churn out hundreds of feet of smooth wood.
+With a no-load rating of 8500 RPM, the 2012NB is powered by a 15 AMP motor.
+It is a no-brainer that with a powerful motor like this, it will perform well with most woods (someone tested it with IPE and it handled that like a charm).
+Apart from that, the adjustment settings appear to be clear and the maximum width capacity is 12 inches.
+With regular maintenance, this will last for your years and will continue to churn out hundreds of feet of smooth wood.

 Makita 2012NB uses a 4-post design which balances the entire setup.
 The weight is distributed evenly and the structure can support heavier woods without a hiccup.
 The base at the bottom helps to do this, while the extension tables, ensure that the entire weight of the wood doesn’t fall on the core machine itself.

-We like to call the 2012NB a true power lifter.
+We like to call the 2012NB a true powerlifter.
 It is designed and built to handle the toughest of woods.
-Pine, Oak, maple and even plywood, it gives the same smooth finish.
+Pine, Oak, Maple and even plywood, it gives the same smooth finish.
 This is done through three ways.
-First, as discussed earlier, the weight of the machine is evenly distributed, so no single part of the machine has to bare the major brunt, and this ensures smooth passage of the wood through the planer.
+First, as discussed earlier, the weight of the machine is evenly distributed, so no single part of the machine has to bear the major brunt, and this ensures smooth passage of the wood through the planer.

 Second, the 15 AMP motor is powerful and powers the cutter head with the right speed to scrape maximum wood.

 And finally, the blades are well designed.
 With the machine, you get one single blade, but it will eventually wear it and you will need replacements.
 We recommend getting the Makita blades only, for best results.